Gordon Ramsay: Head chef

 After establishing his first restaurant, Ramsay's empire expanded rapidly.
 He next opened Pétrus, then Amaryllis in Glasgow (which he was later forced to close), and later Gordon Ramsay at Claridge's.
 He hired his friend and maître d'hôtel Jean-Philippe Susilovic, who works at Pétrus and also appears on Ramsay's US television programme Hell's Kitchen.
 Restaurants at the Dubai Creek and Connaught hotels followed, the latter branded with his protegee Angela Hartnett's name.
 Ramsay has opened restaurants outside the UK, beginning with Verre in Dubai.
 Two restaurants, Gordon Ramsay at Conrad Tokyo and Cerise by Gordon Ramsay, both opened in Tokyo in 2005.
-In November 2006, Gordon Ramsay at the London opened in New York City, winning top newcomer in the city's coveted Zagat Survey, despite mixed reviews from professional critics.
+In November 2006, Gordon Ramsay at the London opened in New York City, winning top newcomer in the city's coveted Zagat Survey, despite mixed reviews from critics.

 In 2007, Ramsay opened his first restaurant in Ireland, Gordon Ramsay at Powerscourt, at the Ritz-Carlton Hotel in Powerscourt, County Wicklow.
-This restaurant closed in 2013.
-In May 2008, he opened his first restaurant in the Western US, in The London West Hollywood Hotel (formerly the Bel-Air Hotel) on the Sunset Strip in Los Angeles.
+It closed in 2013.
+In May 2008, he opened his first restaurant in the Western US, in the London West Hollywood Hotel (formerly the Bel-Air Hotel) on the Sunset Strip in Los Angeles.
 The contract expired in 2015, closing the restaurant.

 On 9 August 2011, Ramsay opened his first Canadian restaurant, Laurier Gordon Ramsay (at the former Rotisserie Laurier BBQ) in Montreal.
-In February 2012, Danny Lavy, the owner of the restaurant, announced the restaurant was disassociating itself from Ramsay, citing a lack of involvement and understanding on Ramsay's part.
+In February 2012, Danny Lavy, the owner, announced the restaurant was disassociating itself from Ramsay, citing a lack of involvement and understanding on Ramsay's part.
 The restaurant closed in 2013.

+In 2015, Ramsay officially opened his first restaurant in Singapore, Bread Street Kitchen by Gordon Ramsay, at Marina Bay Sands.
+It is the first Asian outpost that mirrors its London counterpart with an industrial-chic design and a vibrant waterfront setting.
+The British-European restaurant offers comforting classics like Beef Wellington, Fish & Chips and Sunday Roast.